 Visit our gallery for alternative ideas or call us to discuss.

 Wet Rooms are waterproofed / tanked rooms usually equipped with a shower.
 The room itself becomes the shower enclosure, often with a shower drain inset into the floor, so that you don’t have to step onto a conventional shower tray.
-Advanced Wet rooms UK and Ireland can advise you on all aspects relating to converting your existing bath or shower room to a Wet room.
+Wet Room Materials UK and Ireland can advise you on all aspects relating to converting your existing bath or shower room to a Wet room.

-Wet rooms design have NO space or size limitations.
+Wet room design has NO space or size limitations.

 Start with the basics